joes-git/como-2025/installation.md

 conda activate env_como
 ```

-NOTE: the last command, `conda activate env_como` needs to be run every time you open a new terminal!
+NOTE: the last command, `conda activate env_como`, needs to be run every time you open a new terminal!

 3. For some of the tutorials you might need other packages